rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 - Understand how to execute your workloads on HDInsight Clusters running Spark
 - Understand how to execute your workloads on remote Data     Science VMs with GPU's

-You'll focus on the objectives above, not Data Science, Machine Learning or a difficult scenario.

 ***NOTE:*** There are several pre-requisites for this course, including an understanding and implementation of:
   *  Programming using an Agile methodology
   *  Machine Learning and Data Science